 Tel: 33 1 46 62 51 00

 One of Leclerc's biggest successes since 2011 has been the introduction of Leclerc Drive, whereby customers can order goods over the internet and collect them from designated collection points without having even to enter the shop.
-There are around 652 Centres Leclerc outlets in France, including more than 360 hypermarkets, selling a huge range of products from groceries to personal care goods, apparel, entertainment products, and consumer electronics.
+More recently, it has also introduced home delivery service Leclerc Chez Moi.
+There are around 681 Centres Leclerc outlets in France, including more than 360 hypermarkets, selling a huge range of products from groceries to personal care goods, apparel, entertainment products, and consumer electronics.
 All but two outlets are franchised, licensed to independent operators but linked by Association des Centres Distributeurs Leclerc (ACDLec), the central non-profit wholesaling network controlled and run by the Leclerc family.
 Each retail outlet is a small business in itself.
 Licensees are each restricted to just two Leclerc hypermarkets.
 Founder Edouard Leclerc's family abide by the same rule; they also own only two outlets, on the site of the first shops in northern France.

 As a condition of being part of "Le Mouvement Leclerc", all licensees are required to share out 25% of their pre-tax profits among employees and must restrict profit margins to 14%.
 Edouard Leclerc has always maintained that he is not interested in becoming rich, just in maintaining low prices for consumers.
 (Reportedly he once told an interviewer, "Christ took it upon himself to give out food to crowds.
 That is my mission as well.")
 In 2006 the group launched price comparison website QuiEstLeMoinsCher.com ("Who is the least expensive") specifically to demonstrate that it was cheaper than arch-rival Carrefour.
 The latter issued a law suit and the site was shut down for several months before relaunching in the Autumn.
 In 2008, Leclerc withdrew from membership of the FCD retail trade body, which it accused of bias towards larger hypermarkets and of ignoring the interests of smaller operators.
 The group also makes a point of publicly criticising brands which it feels price themselves too highly.
 Also in 2008, for example, it stopped stocking several household names including La Vache Qui Rit soft cheese, Pulco syrup, and two skin creams by L'Oreal and Beiersdorf, which it accused of "profiteering" by raising prices above inflation.

 In addition, the group operates a number of specialist retail brands, usually sited within or alongside an existing Leclerc hypermarket.
-Le Manege a Bijoux has been France's leading mass-market jewellery retailer since the 1990s, with around 280 outlets nationally.
-Leclerc Voyages is a national chain of more than 180 travel agencies.
+Le Manege a Bijoux has been France's leading mass-market jewellery retailer since the 1990s, with around 260 outlets nationally.
+Leclerc Voyages is a national chain of almost 190 travel agencies.
 A sports equipment brand, Sports et Loisirs Leclerc, opened in 2005, and the group also manages a network of separately branded jeans retail outlets, under the LJeans banner, selling third-party brands as well as private label products.
 The group has pushed aggressively into the pharmacy sector during 2006, as well as into home & garden products with its Brico-Jardi stores, and hire shops under the Loué chez E.Leclerc banner.
-In addition, Leclerc is a leading petrol retailer and service station operator with more than 550 outlets nationally.
+In addition, Leclerc is a leading petrol retailer and service station operator with around 620 outlets nationally.
 It even launched its own music download website, Musicetmoi.com, and the Leclerc Mobile wireless service in association with independent company Afone, which itself rents call volumes from SFR.
 Buying is handled by Galec, a central cooperative owned and run by representatives of the Leclerc retail network.

 There are 87 Leclerc stores outside France.
 Key territories are Poland (with 45 stores) and Portugal (25 outlets), and there are also stores in Spain and Slovenia.
 Most are joint ventures with local partners.
 A twelve-year partnership in Italy with local retailer Conad was dissolved at the end of 2014.
 The 30 or so Leclerc-branded stores in that country reverted to Conad.